Our staff each have a wealth of experience (both academic and practical):

 Jess Watson, Early Years Assistant/Practitioner

 I absolutely love my job and have always wanted to work with children to support them in this amazing time of their development.
-I love baking, messy play and forest school.
+I love baking, messy play and the woodland session on Thursday mornings.

 Sally Durant is a qualified N.N.E.B.
 Nursery Nurse and has worked for many years in pre-schools and Nursery classes.
 She loves the company of small children and prefers to play with the children and the lovely resources we have at the pre-school rather than switch on her computer and keep up to date with all the admin!